trinzya/POSTOFFICE/README.md

-# E Posst office
+# E Post office

->It is aweb based project for post office.
+>It is a web based project for post office.
 >One of the most important benefits of Online Post Office Is people can buy letters, stamps, post-cards, greeting cards, packets and cartons sitting at the safety of their homes.
 It also provides services like courier, registering for electricity vendors.
 Under this website many